 How to Create A Master Schedule

-- Print out a blank master schedule to tentatively organize your courses from freshman to senior year.
+- Choose one of the following online forms (Bio 100 already taken or Bio 101/102 already taken) to tentatively organize your courses from freshman to senior year.

 - Write down your pre-dental courses in the semesters you want to take them.
 The sequence and pace is up to you as dental schools don’t care whether you take pre-dental courses within the first two years or spread them out over all four years.
 Take into consideration:

 - The sequence and pace that will enable you to best master the material.
 Note that your major may also have implications for the sequence of courses.
 More on that below.

 - Other major time commitments (e.g. varsity sport, orchestra) that may interfere with your academic performance.

 - Whether or not you want to study abroad.
 If so, it is best to assume that you will not take any pre-dental requirements abroad.
 So block off either the fall or spring semester of your junior year.

 - The requirements of your desired major (see #3).

 - Map out potential majors by dropping into the schedule the required courses.
 Refer to the College Catalogue for information on requirements and course offerings for concentrations (majors).
 But note: specific course offerings may vary from semester to semester so consult Web Advisor prior to each semester to confirm that a course is being offered.
 You may also contact the chair of the department to ask about potential changes in a department.
 Pay attention to: